andrekovac/explain-programming/content/blog/typescript/index.md

 **When would you explicitly set a type?** - If the contextually inferred type is not helpful/wrong, explicitly set a type.

-* A type can not always be inferred.
+* A type cannot always be inferred.
 Example:

 	```js
 	const foo = { a: 3, b: 'string', c: {} };